How Many Cups Is 16 Oz Sour Cream

 The Importance of Ingredient Quality

 While accurate measurement is crucial, the quality of the ingredients themselves also plays a significant role in the final outcome of a dish.
-Using high-quality sour cream, for example, can enhance the flavor and texture of your recipes.
+Still, using high-quality sour cream, for example, can enhance the flavor and texture of your recipes.
 Freshness is also key; sour cream that is past its prime may have a different consistency and flavor profile.

 Expert Opinions